Can I deduct expenses for a vehicle I use in my business?

 The vehicle tax deduction can be a big benefit for you if you drive a lot of miles for work.
 So what exactly should you be tracking for this deduction so that you aren’t wasting your time, but also have what the IRS needs?

 Any time you take a deduction for business use of your vehicle, you can either take the standard mileage method, or itemize actual expenses.
 You do not do both.
-But either way, there’s an element of deprecation involved.
+But either way, there’s an element of depreciation involved.

 Oftentimes, the standard method gives a better deduction, and it’s much easier to deduct/track.